sdshmkh/JobScraper-Indeed/README.md

 Web scraper for scraping jobs from Indeed.com for Research 2k19 using Cheerio Js.

 ## Code
-`index.js` is th entry point fro the app which will begin scraping jobs.
+`index.js` is the entry point fro the app which will begin scraping jobs.
 This is where the data is pulled from indeed.com and compiled into a CSV.

 ### `scrapePosting.js`
 This file contains the logic to pull data from the job posting card.
 This includes some preliminary information such the link to complete posting.